 Keep the area clean by washing daily with gentle, non-irritating baby shampoo.
 It’s imperative to use hypoallergenic and fragrance-free shampoo and bath products to keep from further irritating the affected areas.

 Once you’ve gotten seborrheic dermatitis under control, reduce washing your baby’s hair to two or three times per week.
 Over-washing at this time will dry out the skin and encourage another outbreak.
-Stick with gentle, non-irritating shampoos and body wash.
+Stick with gentle, non-irritating shampoos and eczema body washes from Civilized Health.

 3. Rinse Thoroughly